real2two/real2two/README.md

 # 👋 Hey!
 I'm Two.

-I'm a full-stack developer who likes to contribute to open source projects and make them for fun.
+I'm a full-stack Javascript developer who likes to create open source projects for fun.

-Most of my projects are made with **Javascript**, including Node.JS.
-(I haven't learned Typescript yet.)

 I'll be making a portfolio soon *hopefully*.

 ## 💬 Discord

-I don't have a public Discord server for my development quota, but I'm on this amazing server owned by [Realmy](https://github.com/ItsRealmy).
+I don't have a public Discord server for my development quota but I'm on this amazing server owned by [Realmy](https://github.com/ItsRealmy).

 https://discord.gg/2xyMyrwZQk